 The nice thing about Quick Thoughts is that you have a large variety of surveys to choose from.
 Some of these surveys can be completed in no time, while others will require more in-depth answers on your part.
 The app also has some in-person activities you can complete like taking photos that pay out higher.
 With these you can expect a pay out of up to $5 reward, while other more brief and quick-to-take surveys pay out up to a $3 reward.
 Once you’ve hit the $10 threshold, you can then cash out with your iTunes gift card.

 Last but not least, we have Survey Mini.
-Less popular than the aforementioned surveys, Survey Mini lets you complete surveys from restaurants, stores, and attractions you’ve recently visited.
+Less popular than the aforementioned surveys, Survey Mini lets you earn money online by completing surveys from restaurants, stores, and attractions you’ve recently visited.
 In these surveys, you’ll be asked questions which describe your experience with that retail or brand.
 Similar to some of the survey apps above, this app requires you have your location based settings to be on.

 Founded by scientists from top universities like Harvard, MIT, and Standford, its easy to see why Survey Mini works so flawlessly.
 With Survey Mini, you don’t need to expect long and tedious surveys, as these surveys are based on fewer questions for a resultant greater reward.
 Rewards with the app consist of free food, discounts, and points accumulated towards a variety of gift cards.